ctfs/write-ups/csaw-ctf-2014/csaw2013reversing2.exe/README.md

 ![alt tag](http://naper.eu/blog/content/public/upload/rever_0_o.png)

-I opened it using ollydbg , and then i saw this line IsDebuggerPresent , i thought that i shoud open it using win 32 local debugger in IDA pro. and i will get the correct flag , but it wasn't the case .
-Then i run it using Ollydbg and i used the step over (F8) .
-On the adresse 0 040 10 A3 our program is calling the adresse 004010EF and this later is pushing -1 . then our program exit without drawing any MessageBox .
+when i tried to debug the executable using ollydbg, i noticed a line containing "IsDebuggerPresent", i thought then that i should be using a win32 local debugger in order to get the correct flag, but it turns out it wasn't the case.

+I continued debuging with Ollydbg using the step over option (F8).

-So what we have to do is assembling the adresse 0 040 10 A3 so that it jumped to the adresse 0 040 10 A5 , then using step over(F8) we wil get a blank message box .
+At the address 004010A3 our program is calling the address 004010EF and then pushing -1. the program ends up by exiting without drawing any MessageBox.the trick behind this challenge was to assemble the address 004010A3 so that it jumps to 004010A5, then using the step over option we get a blank message box.

 ![alt tag](http://naper.eu/blog/content/public/upload/blankrev_0_o.png)

-and also assembling the adresse 0 040 10 B7 so that it jumped to 0 040 10 B9 and while arriving to the adresse 0 040 10 C4 you will get the flag :D .
+also assembling the address 004010B7 so that it jumps to 004010B9, once it arrives to the address 004010C4 you will get the flag

 ![alt tag](http://naper.eu/blog/content/public/upload/flag_0_o.png)